-Are Western countries like Switzerland doing enough to tackle waste trafficking?
+Are Western countries doing enough to tackle waste trafficking?

 “It would send a signal,” said Bueta, “that we are not the developed world’s dumping site”.

-Edited by Lindsey Johnstone/ts
+Edited by Lindsey Johnstone/ts/vm

 More